akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 `splitWhen` and `splitAfter` are two other operations which generate substreams.

-The difference from `groupBy` is that, if the predicate for `splitWhen` and `splitAfter` returns true, and a new substream is generated, the following elements will flow into the new substream.
+The difference from `groupBy` is that, if the predicate for `splitWhen` and `splitAfter` returns true, a new substream is generated, and the succeeding elements after split will flow into the new substream.

 `splitWhen` flows the element on which the predicate returned true to a new substream, whereas `splitAfter` flows the next element to the new substream after the element on which predicate returned true.